ucb-ee290c/fa18-wellness-monitor/README.md

 #### SVM training in Python
 A [Python script](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/scripts/top.py) performs SVM training from the raw data while also calculating the expected accuracies after the model has been created.
 This is based on the SVM modelling script discussed [here](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/doc/svm_tutorial.md).
 All parameters, configuration matrices, and input vectors are then written to different [CSV files](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/scripts/generated_files).

-* You would need to extract the [dataset](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/data.zip) to replicate this project.
+* You will need to extract the [dataset](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/data.zip) to replicate this project.
 The data folder should be in the main tree ``fa18-wellness-monitor/data/``.

-* Setup the configuration parameters in the top level Python script ``top.py``.
-There are comments in the code which explains what each parameter refers to.
-You can leave it as is to replicate the results of this project.
+* Set up the configuration parameters in the top level Python script ``top.py``.
+There are comments in the code which explain what each parameter refers to.
+You can leave it 'as is' to replicate the results of this project.

 * Run the ``top.py``, all configuration files will be saved as CSV in ``fa18-wellness-monitor/scripts/generated_files/``